 Flexible and adaptable in their approach

 Clear on which habits they want to build and why

 Willing to put in consistent effort for long term results

 Prepared to research and seek help/advice relating to their goals/problems

-The art of cultivating an environment where it's easy to make the best possible choices.
+This term refers to the art of cultivating an environment where it's easy to make the best possible choices.

 You have the ability to shape your environment in many ways to set your future self up for success.
-For example, buying only a certain type or number of snacks to have around the house, pinning your goals up on the wall, or laying out your workout clothes the night before can help you to make better choices in the near future.
+For example, buying only a certain type or number of snacks per week to have around the house, pinning your goals up on the wall, or laying out your workout clothes the night before can help you to make better choices in the near future.